Today – 5 Quick and Easy Apple Recipes for Kids

 This is a great hot pudding for Sunday lunch but it’s so easy to make you can whip one up for a weeknight tea too.
 This is the recipe I use but most variations of a sponge cake mix could be used in the same way, even a box cake mix would do the job.

-- 2/3 apples of your choice, peeled, cored and cut into thick slices
+- 2/3 apples of your choice, (peel and core apples and cut into thick slices)baking

 - 1 tbs brown sugar